 Frank R. Rossiter Book Award

-The Rossiter Book Award was established by the History faculty to honor outstanding academic achievement and scholarly accomplishment by undergraduate and graduate students in the History and History of Ideas Programs at the University of Texas at Dallas.
+The Rossiter Book Award was established by Genice A.G.
+Rabe and Stephen G. Rabe to honor outstanding academic achievement and scholarly accomplishment by undergraduate and graduate students in the History and History of Ideas Programs at the University of Texas at Dallas.
 The award is given alternatively to an undergraduate History graduating senior and either a History of Ideas PhD who has successfully defended his or her dissertation or a graduating History MA thesis student.
 We recognize those students and their work in the form of a book prize, which is given at the Spring induction ceremony of Phi Alpha Theta, the History honors society.

 Professor Frank Rossiter, who came to UT Dallas in 1975, was one of the senior faculty members, along with Professors Gavin Hambly and Gerald Soliday, who developed the History Program.
 Professor Rossiter taught in the field of American intellectual and cultural history.
 Reflecting the interdisciplinary nature of our program, Professor Rossiter was also an excellent pianist.
 His great work, Charles Ives and his America (1975), remains the definitive biography of the innovative America composer.
 Whenever a symphonic orchestra plays Ives's music, the program recommends Professor Rossiter's interpretation of the life and music of Charles Ives.

 Rossiter Book Awardees